m-carini/m-carini.github.io/index.md

 **Project overview:** In my Art of Forecasting course at UCI, we were assigned a Fortune 500 company and tasked to forecast their stock price on December 31st, 2021.
 I was assigned Netflix as my company.

-The dataset I created included historic stock prices, historic netflix subscribers, market index values, and competitor stock values all on a monthly basis.
+The dataset I created included historic stock prices, historic Netflix subscribers, market index values, and competitor stock values all on a monthly basis.
 From there I created an ARIMA model and an ETS model based on historic stock prices.
 Next, I created a linear regression model using lagged index and competitor stock values.
-I looked into various timeframes for lagging and picked the one with the best MAPE.
+I investigated various timeframes for lagging and picked the one with the best MAPE.
 In doing that, I found the lagged DirecTV stock value fit a near perfect negative line (image below).
 The final linear model performed at 0.869 R-squared.
-Lastly, I created a rolling 12 month average model, where I again studied various rolling values and 12 gave the best MAPE.
+Lastly, I created a rolling 12-month average model, where I again studied various rolling values and 12 gave the best MAPE.

-The final outcome is an ensemble model based on weighted MAPE.
+The outcome is an ensemble model based on weighted MAPE.
 At the time of my prediction, Netflix stock was trading at $553.41.
 From my model, I predicted the stock value to increase 33.22% to $690.11

 <img src="images/netflix_img.png?raw=true"/>
 <img src="images/netflix_img2.png?raw=true"/>